-- ☐ If installing on a Windows Server: - Oracle Java Runtime Environment (JRE) 8: Oracle JRE 8 is automatically installed with the GroupWise software if it is not already present on the server. - Tomcat 9: Tomcat is installed with the GroupWise install and does not need to be installed on the server.
+- □ If installing on a Windows Server: - Oracle Java Runtime Environment (JRE) 8: Oracle JRE 8 is automatically installed with the GroupWise software if it is not already present on the server. - Tomcat 9: Tomcat is installed with the GroupWise install and does not need to be installed on the server.

-- ☐ Adequate server disk space:
+□ Adequate server disk space:

-- Approximately 525 MB (shared with the WebAccess Application and the Monitor Application when they are installed on the same web server; varies by platform)
+Approximately 525 MB

-- 50 KB per published calendar

-- 50 KB per user for free/busy searching
+- 50 KB per published calendar - 50 KB per user for free/busy searching